Curious George (book): Background

-The character of George the monkey originated from the 1939 publication of Cecily G. and the Nine Monkeys, co-written by the Reys and printed in Paris.
-London-based publisher Grace Hogarth offered a four-book deal to the Reys upon reading their original version of Curious George, and asked the Reys to consider changing the monkey's name from Fifi to Curious George.
+The character of Curious George first appeared as "Fifi" in H.A. and Margret Rey's Cecily G. and the Nine Monkeys, published in Paris in 1939.
+London-based publisher Grace Hogarth offered a four-book deal to the Reys upon reading their initial manuscript of the book and requested that the monkey's name be changed from Fifi to George.
 Curious George was published in America in August 1941, with an initial print run of 7,500 copies and a price of $2.00.
-However, Margret Rey's name did not appear on early copies of Curious George because the publisher felt that children's literature was too dominated by women.
+Despite her co-authorship, Margret Rey was uncredited on these early copies, as the publisher reportedly believed children's literature was too heavily dominated by women.